Unbinning global LHC analyses: Results

 \subsubsection{\texorpdfstring{$WZ$}{WZ} production}

 We start with the $WZ$ process for which we consider the effect of four SMEFT operators.
-The associated two-dimensional limits, setting the fourth Wilson coefficient to zero, are shown in Fig.~\ref{fig:WZ_triangular}.
-For each type of limit, two contours indicate the one-sigma and two-sigma regions.
+The associated two-dimensional limits, setting the third and fourth Wilson coefficient to zero, are shown in Fig.~\ref{fig:WZ_triangular}.
+For each result, solid and dashed contours indicate the one-sigma and two-sigma regions, respectively.

 The results agree with Ref.~\cite{Bahl:2024meb}, modulo the additional \OHD operator.
 The total rate limits shown as grey lines are least constraining, featuring flat directions for all 2D combinations.
 These flat directions are mostly lifted by kinematic information in the histogram approach (orange dashed).
 In the \cHWB--\cHD plane, the histogram approach still struggles to disentangle the two operators.
 Using SBI tightens the limits in comparison to the histogram approach, with the largest improvements in the \cHWB--\cHD, \cHWB--\cHq, and \cHq--\cHD planes.
 The SBI limits are, as expected, weaker than the parton-level limits (blue lines), which we show as a check of the SBI results.